 If you would like to find out more about Just a Drop and the work that they do, please visit their website https://www.justadrop.org/.

-And if you’re a resident living with us at Host, don’t forget to make your pledge to become more environmentally friendly and support Just a Drop – or one of our other charities; LandAid and Student Minds.
+If you’re living with us at Host, don’t forget to make your pledge to become more environmentally friendly.
+Choose to support Just a Drop – or one of our other charities; LandAid and Student Minds.
 Keep an eye out in the coming weeks for more news on the #HostEnvironmentalPledge campaign and the charities we’re supporting.

 #HostEnvironmentalPledge.
 Getting serious about the environment we live in.